YOU’RE DOING WHAT?!

 This trip is not about creature comforts.

-It’s a challenge, and it’ll be dirty, dusty, maybe muddy, and tough.
+It’s an adventure – it’ll be dirty, dusty, maybe muddy and tough.
 But it’s going to be an amazing experience and something that you’ll remember forever.
-We will be camping at all stopovers, so you’ll need to bring your own tent, sleeping bag and mattress or swag.
+We will be camping at all the stopovers, so you’ll need to bring your own tent or swag, sleeping bag and mattress.

 The two nights after we complete the rally, we stay in hotels.
-Participants enjoy discounted rates and we’ll provide you with the booking details soon after you’ve signed up.
+Participants enjoy discounted rates and we’ll provide you with the booking details soon after you’re confirmed.

-During the rally, we organise (where possible) all of your meals and camping at the stopovers.
+During the rally, we organise all of your meals and camping at the stopovers.
 Before we start, you’ll receive an itinerary with a list of what we’ll be doing at each place and any costs that you need to factor in.

 No, it’s not a race, but yes, you can win.
-Prizes are awarded at the end of the rally.
-The main prize, or first place if you’re competitive, will be judged on a range of factors, including how hopeless your car is, how much you’ve embodied the rally spirit, and how much money your team raised.
+Prizes are awarded at the end of the rally at the post rally party.
+The prizes will be judged on a range of factors, including how hopeless your car is, how much you’ve embodied the rally spirit, and how much money your team raised.
 There’s also likely to be a number of other undisclosed factors that the Rally Director will generally make up as the rally unfolds.